zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 [^bundle-bin]: The exact contents of this folder do not matter as long as `Developer Mode` is on, but esbuild needs them to be present, otherwise dev builds will error out.

-Now run `npm ci` still in the root directory.
+Now run `npm ci` in the root directory.

 ```sh
 npm ci
 ```

 This installs all needed dependencies for developing the Obsidian plugin.
-This also sets up pre-push hooks which run all test-suites.
+It also sets up pre-push hooks that run all test suites.
-To push to origin without executing the pre-push hook, please use `git push --no-verify`.
+To push to origin without executing the pre-push hook, use `git push --no-verify`.

 > [!CAUTION]
-> The pre-push hook does not work if `git push` has been executed whilst in a python virtual environment.
+> The pre-push hook does not work if `git push` is executed while inside a Python virtual environment.
 >
-> Please make sure to execute `git push` outside any python virtual environment, or use `git push --no-verify` instead.
+> Run `git push` outside any Python virtual environment, or use `git push --no-verify` instead.

 > [!CAUTION]
-> If you are using VS Code as an IDE, make sure to add `push` as an entry to `git.commandsToLog` in VS Code (user or workspace), if you want to see the output of the push hook if it fails.
+> If you use VS Code as an IDE, add `push` to `git.commandsToLog` (user or workspace) if you want to see the output of the push hook when it fails.

-To start auto building the project on any source code change, run `npm run dev`.
+To start auto-building the project on any source code change, run `npm run dev`.

 ```sh
 npm run dev